Check out my simple, easy matcha green tea latte recipe that I make every morning for the perfect healthy start to the day.

 After traveling to Japan and South Korea in 2019 and drinking the best matcha lattes I’ve had in my life, I went on a months-long journey to recreate what I had.

 I tried matcha lattes in New York City, Los Angeles, Seattle, and all across the nation — but it can be hit-and-miss.
 A lot of disappointments.
 And I don’t like the matcha latte from Starbucks.
 (If you do, that’s great.
-Good for you) But if you know of any good matcha lattes, let me know so I can try them in my travels or recommend them to other matcha lovers.
+Good for you) But if you know of any good matcha lattes, let me know so I can try them on my travels or recommend them to other matcha lovers.

 It’s the most affordable one I’ve encountered and though I’ve tried the different grades, it tastes just fine for me with the culinary grade (the cheapest option).
+The best option is the ceremonial grade, though.

 And I’ll be honest, their marketing makes me wish I’d started their company.
 I get the 8.8 ounce bag, which has up to 125 teaspoons full.
 I recommend you get the 1.06 ounce bag, which has 15 teaspoons, so you can try it.